CanvasComposer: Personalized Group Photo Generation via a Multi-Reference Canvas

 \subsection{\methodname{} Training}

-As aforementioned, our model treats locked layers and unlocked layers differently.
-In this section, we detail how we sample both types of layers, and how is the model trained.

-\textbf{Locking-Aware Data Sampling Strategy.} LayerComposer training employs a locking-aware data sampling strategy, illustrated in \figlabel\ref{fig:data}.
-This training requires a multi-image-per-scene dataset described in \seclabel\ref{sec:exp_setup}.
-Each scene consists of an image set containing the same identities.
-For each training sample, one ground-truth image is randomly selected as the target, $I^{\text{target}}$, while the remaining images in the scene serve as sources.
-Each image is segmented into subjects (e.g., humans, backgrounds), with each subject $i$ assigned to its own layer $l_i$.
+\inlinesection{Layerwise Cross-Reference Data Sampling Strategy} LayerComposer training employs a \emph{layerwise cross-reference} data sampling strategy, as illustrated in \figlabel\ref{fig:data}, to mitigate copy-paste artifacts.
+Our training requires a multi-image-per-scene dataset (\seclabel\ref{sec:exp_setup}), where each scene contains several images depicting the same human subjects under different poses, spatial compositions, and lighting conditions.
+For each training sample, we randomly select an image as the ground-truth generation target, denoted $I^{\text{target}}$, and use the remaining images in the same scene as a pool of cross-reference source images.
+For every subject $i$ in the target, we collect an asset set $\mathcal{A}_i$ consisting of its segments across the remaining source images within the scene.

-The input layered canvas is initialized as an empty set $L=\{\}$ and is constructed as follows.
-A random subset of layers from the target image is added to $L$ and marked as locked ($b_i=1$), yielding $L=\{l^{\text{target}}_i \mid b_i=1\}$.
-The remaining layers for subjects that are not selected are marked as unlocked ($b_i=0$) and are sampled correspondingly from layers of the source images.
-Unlike locked layers, which directly copy content from $I^{\text{target}}$, unlocked layers provide cross-image appearance references without pixel-level correspondence.

-In summary, locking-aware data sampling assigns locked layers directly from the target image and unlocked layers from other images in the same scene.
-This design compels the model to preserve the fidelity of locked content to the maximum extent, while allowing variation in the unlocked layers.

-\textbf{Layer-Conditioned Finetuning.} We adapt the pretrained model by finetuning it with LoRA~\citep{hu2022lora}.
-Specifically, we train the LoRA adapters $\theta$ on the attention layers of the DiT backbone.
-The parameters are optimized using a flow matching loss~\citep{lipman2022flow}:
+To construct the input layered canvas $L$, we proceed in a layer-wise manner.
+For each subject $i$, we randomly sample one asset $a_i \in \mathcal{A}_i$, resize, and place $a_i$ according to the subject’s bounding box in $I^{\text{target}}$, forming a distinct layer $l_i$.
+The final canvas, $L = \{l_1, l_2, ..., l_N\}$, follows the spatial layout of $I^{\text{target}}$, while sourcing appearance cues for each subject from different images within the same scene.

+This layer-wise cross-reference construction produces training inputs where different subjects originate from different source images, rather than from a single reference frame as in the conventional training paradiagm (see \cref{fig:data} right).
+Our strategy encourages LayerComposer to mitigate copy-paste artifacts by integrating cross-image identity cues and to generalize across diverse poses and viewpoints.